sassoftware/esp-kubernetes/esp-cloud/operator/README.md

     segment.bytes: 1073741824
 ```

-This example runs two ESP models.
+This example runs two SAS Event Stream Processing models.
 * The first model reads from Kafka and then
-computes some values.
+computes data values.
 The model scales up or down automatically.
-* The second model reads a CSV file, loops and loads significant amounts of
+* The second model reads a CSV file and then loops and loads significant amounts of
-data onto Kafka, which forces the first model to consume CPU, and then triggers the
+data onto Kafka.
+This forces the first model to consume CPU and then triggers the
 autoscaling of the ESP project.

-First uncompress the input file, deploy/examples/input/kafka_input01.csv.gz.
+1. Uncompress the input file deploy/examples/input/kafka_input01.csv.gz.

-Then copy the
+2. Copy the
 expanded file (kafka_input01.csv) to the directory `<namespace>/input` on your
 persistent volume.

-Next you create deployable custom resources for the two models.
-First, create the model that reads from a Kafka topic and autoscales.
+3. Create deployable custom resources for the two models.

+   a.
+Create the model that reads from a Kafka topic and autoscales.

        [cli]$ ./bin/mkproject  -x deploy/examples/example-2.xml -s source -o cr_source.yaml

-Then create the model that reads from a CSV file on the persistent volume and pushes messages to
+   b.
+Create the model that reads from a CSV file on the persistent volume and pushes messages to
 Kafka:

        [cli]$ ./bin/mkproject  -x deploy/examples/example-3.xml -s sink -o cr_sink.yaml

-Before deploying these models, you need to edit the autoscaling model.
+4. Before you deploy these models, edit the autoscaling model.
 This is specified in the YAML file named cr_source.yaml.
 Explicitly limit the CPU resources allocated to speed up the autoscaling.
 Set the maximum number of replicas to 10, which is the number of partitions that the Kafka topic was configured with.

 ```yaml